 For example, it is “highball” even mixed with a sweet liqueur and ginger ale.

 Generally, a highball made of whiskey and soda is called “Whiskey Soda”.

 Since highball is a kind of cocktail, you need to order what kind of highball you like to mix with what.

 There are several theories told about the origin of the term “highball” all over the world, and two of them have been disputed for a long time.

-The story from American Railways
+The Story From American Railways

 The drink, whiskey and soda began to call “Highball” because of the episode.

-The Glory of Highball
+The Glory Of Whiskey Highball In Japan

 “Kaku bin”(角瓶) is the signature whiskey product of Suntory.

 The name of “Kaku bin” is from its unique patterned square-shaped bottle,